steux/cc7800/README.md

 - Produces DASM compatible code ([DASM](https://github.com/dasm-assembler/dasm) is required as a second stage compiler)
 - Uses only 1 byte of RAM
+- Local variables and function parameters make smart usage of zeropage memory.
 - Scattering of ROM data is supported through the scattered keyword, which greatly simplifies the use of Holey DMA and sprite data layout.
 - X and Y registers are directly mapped to X and Y variables, just like if they were declared as unsigned char global variables.
 - All C constructs are implemented (for, if, while, goto, etc).
-- Supports SuperGame bankswitching and extra RAM on cart
+- Supports SuperGame bankswitching (including EXROM) and extra RAM on cart
 - Clean bootstrap code is automatically generated

 ## Known limitations